RagexPrince683/mchelio/docs/vehicle-config/planes.md

 Use flaps with low or moderate throttle for landing and low-speed control.
 High throttle with flaps can improve a short turn, but the extra drag and reduced `MaxSafeSpeed * NewFlightCombatFlapOverspeed` should punish extended high-speed use.
 Throttle chopping plus flaps helps manage speed but should not be tuned into an instant brake; raise `NewFlightCombatFlapDrag` gradually and keep `NewFlightEngineBrakeDrag` modest.

-Debug flight logging (`DebugFlightControl`) includes throttle percent, flap state, airspeed, vertical speed, AoA, explicit gravity, lift compensation, lift loss, stall nose-down recovery force, drag, control authority, stall, and overspeed state for new-flight tuning.
+Debug flight logging (`DebugFlightControl`) includes throttle percent, flap state, airspeed, AoA, lift loss, drag, control authority, stall, and overspeed state for new-flight tuning.